BLCM/OpenBLCMM/README.md

 ### Setting User/Install Directory

-These settings are similar in nature, and mostly just put into the app to support some peculiarities of the Mac `.app` bundle.
-They're technically available for anyone else as well, though.  the `-userdir=<foo>` argument will set the current "user directory," which is ordinarily only really used to provide shortcut buttons in the File dialogs.
+These settings are similar in nature, and were put in place while investigating some options for Mac app bundling.
+The `-userdir=<foo>` argument will set the current "user directory," which is ordinarily only really used to provide shortcut buttons in the File dialogs.
 If you have Creator Mode active, this will also determine where the app's prefs/logfiles/backups are stored.